prajwaldhananjay/url-shortener/README.md

 # URL Shortener

-A high-performance URL shortening service built with Spring Boot and Kotlin, designed for scalability and reliability.
+This project is a high-performance URL shortening service designed to provide a fast, reliable, and scalable solution for creating and managing short URLs.
+Built with modern technologies like Spring Boot, Kotlin, Redis, and MongoDB, it serves as a robust foundation for a production-grade application.
+This document provides a comprehensive overview of the service's architecture, functionality, and setup, demonstrating a practical approach to building a mission-critical web service.

 ## Overview